vistormu/cahier/README.md

     <img style="width: 20%" src="assets/logo.png">
 </p>

 Meet Cahier!
 Cahier is a single-page notebook that will help you manage and handle your SSH connections.
-Despite having a single page, Cahier will efficiently manage all your SSH connections.

 ## Usage